AdaCore/spark2014/docs/lrm/source/introduction.rst

 |SPARK| will have its own mechanism to allow the tools to identify the
 main program (albeit not within the language itself).

-.. _sprs:

 |SPARK| Strategic Requirements
 ------------------------------

 The following requirements give the principal goals to be met by |SPARK|.
 Some are expanded in subsequent sections within this chapter.

 - The |SPARK| language subset shall embody the largest subset of Ada to which it is currently practical to apply automatic formal verification, in line with the goals below.
 However, future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.
-See section :ref:`main_restricts` for further details.
+See section :ref:`Principal Language Restrictions` for further details.

 - The use of Ada preconditions, postconditions and other assertions dictates that |SPARK| shall have executable semantics for assertion expressions.
 Such expressions may be executed, proven or both.
-See section :ref:`exec_sem` for further details.
+See section :ref:`Executable Contracts and Mathematical Numbers` for further details.

 - |SPARK| shall provide for mixing of verification evidence generated by formal analysis [for code written in the |SPARK| subset] and evidence generated by testing or other traditional means [for code written outside of the core
   |SPARK| language, including legacy Ada code, or code written in the |SPARK|
   subset for which verification evidence could not be generated].
-See section :ref:`test_and_proof` for further details.
+See section :ref:`Combining Formal Verification and Testing` for further details.
 Note, however, that a core goal of is to provide a language expressive enough for the whole of a program to be written in |SPARK|, making it potentially entirely provable largely using automatic proof tools.

 .. index:: constructive analysis; requirement